-Volunteers are sought for a new research project titled – British [Muslim] Values: Conflict or Convergence? – hosted at the University of East Anglia.
-The project will focus on what ‘British values’ means to different Muslim individuals and communities in Eastern England, with its major research questions including:
+We are always keen to hear from people living in Eastern England who are interested in getting involved in our new research project titled – British [Muslim] Values: Conflict or Convergence?.
+Ours is an academic project, funded by the Arts and Humanities Research Council (AHRC) and hosted at the University of East Anglia.
+The project will focus on questions around what ‘British values’ means to different Muslim individuals and communities in Eastern England, with its major research questions including:

 - How do different Muslim communities in Eastern England understand the term ‘British values’?